Internal Rate of Return Calculation

 $$y_i = \frac{d_i - d_1}{365}$$

 The NPV is the sum of all payments, where the correct interest rate $irr$ is applied.
-Its value is 0 after all transaction have been concluded:
+Its value is 0 after all transactions have been concluded:

 $$\mathit{NPV} = \sum_{i = 1}^{m} \frac{p_i}{(1 + irr)^{y_i}}$$